menu

 • Initiatives such as the newly established gender desk in Mathare and NGOs and programmes such as the REINVENT programme (with external donor support) have helped strengthen about 60 gender desks across various counties, particularly in coastal, western, upper eastern, and north-eastern regions.

 • Despite these efforts, many gender desks remain either non‐functional or only partially functional.
 Some do not have trained personnel, privacy, equipment, or a full schedule for handling GBV cases.
+Moreover, in 2025 Kenya reported 579 women lost to femicide.

 arrow